-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of shareholders of Excellon Resources Inc. ("Excellon" or the "Corporation") will be held at The King Edward Hotel (Chelsea Room), 37 King Street East, Toronto, Ontario, on Thursday, the 28th day of May, 2015 at the hour of 4:00 p.m.
+NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of shareholders of Excellon Resources Inc. ("Excellon" or the "Corporation") will be held at The King Edward Hotel (Kensington Room), 37 King Street East, Toronto, Ontario, on Tuesday, the 10th day of May, 2016 at the hour of 4:00 p.m.
 (Toronto time), for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Corporation for the year ended December 31, 2014 (with comparative statements relating to the preceding fiscal period) together with the report of the auditors thereon; - 2. to elect directors; - 3. to re-appoint PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Corporation and to authorize the directors to fix their remuneration; - 4. to consider, and if thought advisable, to pass an ordinary resolution to approve all unallocated entitlements under the Corporation's Stock Option Plan for the ensuing three (3) years; - 5. to consider, and if thought advisable, to pass an ordinary resolution ratifying, confirming and approving the shareholder rights plan approved by the Board of Directors of the Corporation (the "Board") on March 24, 2015; - 6. to transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.
+- 1. to receive the audited consolidated financial statements of the Corporation for the year ended December 31, 2015 (with comparative statements relating to the preceding fiscal period) together with the report of the auditors thereon; - 2. to elect directors; - 3. to re-appoint PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Corporation and to authorize the directors to fix their remuneration; - 4. to transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.